 Location: Supe Valley, 200 km north of Lima

-Dating back over 5,000 years, Caral is considered the oldest known city in the Americas.
-Its six pyramids rise from the desert landscape, telling the story of an advanced civilization that thrived without warfare.
+Dating back more than 5,000 years, Caral is widely recognized as the oldest known city in the Americas.
+Its six monumental pyramids rise dramatically from the desert landscape, revealing a highly sophisticated society that flourished long before the Inca Empire.

 Highlights: